2024 Travel Grant Recipients

 Rancho San Juan High School

-Joanna and Cynthia will be traveling to Japan this summer with New Perspectives Japan, joining a group of students from Kentlake High School in Washington.
-Their trip begins at the Tokyo Olympic Center for orientation, followed by a homestay with a Japanese host family in Miyazaki (Kyushu), a high school immersion experience, and travel with the group to key cultural and historic sites around Japan.
+Joanna and Cynthia traveled to Japan last summer with New Perspectives Japan, joining a group of students from Kentlake High School in Washington.
+Their trip began at the Tokyo Olympic Center for orientation, followed by a homestay with a Japanese host family in Miyazaki (Kyushu), a high school immersion experience, and travel with the group to key cultural and historic sites around Japan.